rovellipaolo/mojolicious-uri-parser-rest-api/README.md

 $ cd mojolicious-uri-parser-rest-api
 ```

+URI Parser REST API has two ways to be executed: natively in your local environment or in [Docker](https://www.docker.com/).

+### Native
 To execute URI Parser REST API in your local machine, you need `Perl 5.30` or higher installed.
 Just launch the following commands, which will install all the needed Perl dependencies.